310mc/https-310mc.github.io-tl/source/_posts/idol_story/midori_2.md

 {% bubble Shinobu %}
 I realized this once you put the tarp over me, but were you tending the plants?

-Yuta-kun is “it” right now, but I don’t think he will be back for a while, so I shall help you out.
+Yuuta-kun is “it” right now, but I don’t think he will be back for a while, so I shall help you out.

 Pretending to be a gardener to conceal myself feels spy-like~♪
 {% endbubble %}